moderneinc/mass-ingest-example/3-scalability/README.md

 - AWS CLI configured
 - ECR repository or Docker registry
 - repos.csv file with repositories to ingest
+- Access to one of the following storage options:
+  - Amazon S3 bucket for LST storage
+  - Artifactory with Maven 2 format support
+  - Nexus or other Maven-compatible repository

 ## Quick start